 Tomb of Saadi, The Persian Poet in Shiraz

 Tomb of Saadi Shirazi is one of the Shiraz Attractions located side by side to the Delgosha Garden.
 Saadi Shirazi was a prominent Persian poet who lived his life as a Sufi and died in solitude in the 13th century.
 Saadi’s words are still quoted by people even after 8 centuries that have passed since his living.
 It is as though his words have lived through the ages.
-He is regarded the second greatest Persian poet after Ferdowsi, who single-handedly saved the Persian language after the occupation of Iran by the Invading Arabs.
+He is regarded as the second greatest Persian poet after Ferdowsi, who single-handedly saved the Persian language after the occupation of Iran by the Invading Arabs.

 tomb of saadi shirazi